ph4r05/devblog/_posts/2017-10-04-lz4-stream-processing.markdown

 size that needs to be stored is the content checksum [xxHash] state so decompressor can compute the checksum of all stored blocks when finished.

-State serialized at the block boundaries takes only 184 bytes.
+State serialized at the block boundaries takes only 184 bytes in total.

 [![LZ4 data blocks](/static/lz4/lz4-checkpoints.svg)](/static/lz4/lz4-checkpoints.svg)

+The problem is the block size varies (up to 4 MB) in the frame so we don't know where the block boundaries are located in the LZ4 archive.

 The LZ4 decompressing library has an API giving you so-called _size hints_ after each read.
-Size hint is the preferred size of the input archive chunk to process in the next read call so the memory allocation in the decompressor is optimal.
+Size hint is a preferred size of the input archive chunk to process in the next read call so the memory allocation in the decompressor is optimal.

 In other words, size hint is a number of bytes to read from the input archive so the block is processed in one call.
-When reading the archive in this way the file is read and processed by blocks, which is the most effective way.
+When reading the archive in this way the file is read and processed by the whole blocks, which is the most effective way.

 The size hints determine block boundaries when reading the LZ4 archive by chunks.
 We store the decompressor state exactly at those positions to minimize the size of the mapping file.

+### Extended checkpoints

 When processing the LZ4 archive you may also find handy to store one more information to the checkpoint - position in the *uncompressed* data stream